PowerMops/powermops-site/src/routes/pmops/Reference-3.md

     object created at runtime in non-relocatable memory
 -   SELF \<br /\> implies the sending object as receiver, with message lookup
--   SUPER\<br /\> beginning in the sender\'s own class (i.e., last
+-   SUPER\<br /\> beginning in the sender's own class (i.e., last
-    defined method) implies the sending object as receiver, but with message lookup beginning in the sender\'s superclass (bypassing any message override in the sender\'s class).
+    defined method) implies the sending object as receiver, but with message lookup beginning in the sender's superclass (bypassing any message override in the sender's class).

 Although the syntax diagram above may look complex, it results in just a few simple forms.
 All messages conforming to that syntax are subject to